-BMP ID# BMP Description Permit Section Reference Measurable Goal(s) Deadline(s) 5.1 Develop written post- construction stormwater runoff program procedures 2.3.6.a Develop written Construction and Post-Construction Program Manual.
-Document procedures and workflow for site plan review, inspections, responsible parties, and data tracking.
-Include references to Town Stormwater Bylaw and regulations.
-During development of the Program Manual: Review Town Stormwater Control Ordinance/Bylaw and regulations and wetland protection and local permit application process to ensure that site development applicants meet Post-Construction General Permit obligations consistent with permit requirements in part 2.3.6.a (see BMP 5.2) and those related to management of Phosphorus and Bacteria in discharges to impaired waters.
-Evaluate the effectiveness of Town Stormwater Control Bylaw related to permit section 2.3.6.a.iii requirements (see BMP 5.2).
+BMP ID # BMP Description Permit Part Reference Measurable Goal(s) Deadline(s) 5.1 Develop written post- construction stormwater runoff program procedures 2.3.6.a Develop written Construction and Post-Construction Program Manual (Manual) or standalone documentation to meet the following requirements: Include references to Town Stormwater Bylaw and regulations.
+Document procedures and workflow for site plan review, inspections, responsible parties, and stormwater control structure tracking.
+During development of the Manual or independent procedures: Review Town Stormwater Control Ordinance/Bylaw and regulations and wetland protection and local permit application process to ensure that site development applicants meet Post-Construction General Permit obligations consistent with permit requirements in Part 2.3.6.a (see BMP 5.2) and those related to management of Phosphorus and Bacteria in discharges to impaired waters.
+Evaluate the effectiveness of Town Stormwater Control Bylaw related to permit Part 2.3.6.a.iii requirements (see BMP 5.2).
 Recommend and implement changes to Bylaw (or Regulations), as necessary.
 End of PY 1 5.2 Update Local Bylaw (or regulations) on Stormwater Management in New & Redevelopment 2.3.6.a.ii Based on outcome of BMP 5.1, update the Bylaw or other regulatory mechanism (as needed).
-Require LID site planning and design be used to the maximum extent feasible.
-Require that design of treatment and infiltration systems follows guidance in the Massachusetts Stormwater Handbook Vol. 2 or other approved BMP design guidance.
-Require that new development sites meet Massachusetts Stormwater Handbook Standards 1, 2, 3, 5, 6, and 9 and retain the first inch of runoff from all impervious surfaces AND/OR remove 90% of Total Suspended Solids (TSS) and 60% of Total Phosphorus (TP) generated from all impervious surfaces.
-End of PY 3
+Require LID site planning and design strategies be implemented to the maximum extent feasible.
+Require that design of stormwater management systems be consistent with, or more stringent than, the requirements of the 2008 Massachusetts Stormwater Handbook.
+Require that stormwater management systems on new development sites be designed to meet an average annual pollutant removal equivalent to 90% of the average annual load of Total Suspended Solids (TSS) and 60% of Total End of PY 3